surkhaab/reu-uiuc-physics/README.md

 ```

 ## Credits
+Single Pendulum: Originally developed as a course exercise (PHYS 246) by Bryan Clark, George Gollin and Ryan Levy (UIUC), adapted and extended by Surkhab Kaur, 2026.

-Originally developed as a course exercise (PHYS 246) by Bryan Clark (UIUC), adapted and extended by Surkhab Kaur, 2026.
+LBM Fluid Dynamics: Originally developed as a course exercise (PHYS 246) by Bryan Clark (UIUC), adapted and extended by Surkhab Kaur, 2026.